herrkami/kovid/README.md

 This is the number of daily registered new infections divided by the population size.
 The dashed lines here indicate a health system capacity estimate based on
 - 6% ICU treatment rate for confirmed COVID-19 patients
-- 1 week ICU care for each of these patients
+- 18 days ICU care for each of these patients
 - absolute minimum ICU capacity for non-COVID-19 patients of 3.5 ICUs/100,000 (see above)
 This plot is inspired by [this video by Harald Lesch](https://www.youtube.com/watch?v=Fx11Y4xjDwA).